dortegas/Election_Analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.9.7 and Visual Studio Code 1.61.0
+- Software: Python 3.9.7 and Visual Studio Code 1.61.0 for Windows

 ## Election-Audit Results
 The analysis of the election show that:
-- There were X votes cast in the election.
+- There were 369,711 votes cast in the election.

+The counties were:
+    - Jefferson
+    - Denver
+    - Arapahoe

+The votes by counties were:
+    - In Jefferson, the turnout was 38,855 votes which represent 10.5%.
+    - In Denver, the turnout was 306,055 votes which represent 82.8%.
+    - In Arapahoe, the turnout was 24,801 votes which represent 6.7%.

 - The candidates were:
     - Candidate 1
     - Candidate 2